15 Non-Culinary Uses of Coconut Oil

 Extra virgin coconut oil has antibacterial properties, which can help treat infections.
 Lauric acid – one of the main acid components in coconut oil – appears to fight yeasts.
 One test tube study also found that coconut oil was effective in reducing the growth of the intestinal bacteria Clostridium difficile, also known a C. diff, which can cause severe diarrhea.

-6. Homemade Shampoo
+Homemade Shampoo with Coconut Oil

 Did you know that you can even make a homemade shampoo with coconut oil?
 And it won’t leave your hair oily and greasy afterwards either.
 A coconut oil and apple cider vinegar combo is a chemical-free alternative to shampoo.
+Refined coconut oil can be used for making homemade shampoo due to its higher smoke point and lack of coconut flavor.

 Not only does it naturally clean your hair, but it also leaves your hair soft and shiny.
 If you have color-treated hair, this natural shampoo can also help it last longer.
 And the best part is that it contains no sulfates, which can strip the hair of its natural moisture.